sleepyfox/Code-Dojo-27/README.md

 Write a simple application to keep track of customer's beer glasses and how much fluid they contain.

-When you've done this then extend your solution for half-pint glasses When you've done this then extend your solution for three-pint jugs
+When you've done this then extend your solution for half-pint glasses.

+When you've done this then extend your solution for three-pint jugs.